 1. There might be feedback/echo if their voice is bleeding back into their microphone

 2. They will hear themselves with a slight delay (50 to 500 milliseconds, depending on the Internet speed and physical distance) which is just long enough to make their brain go crazy, playing an evil torture game with their sanity.

-The solution to this problem is called a “Mix-Minus”.
-This is a mix of all the audio sources “minus” their own voice.
-This way they can hear everyone else, but there is no issue of hearing themselves in a delay or a chance of their own voice bleeding back into their microphone to cause any feedback.
+The solution to this problem is called a “Mix-Minus“.
+This is a mix of all the audio sources participating in the session “minus” the own voice of each participant.
+This way they can hear everyone else, but there is no issue of hearing themselves with a delay or a chance of their own voice bleeding back into their microphone to cause any feedback.

-As I mentioned before, these two problems of recording each audio source into its own track, and creating the individual mix-minus for each participant, are two separate problems, but they are interwound.
+As I mentioned before, these two problems of recording each audio source into its own track, and creating the individual mix-minus for each participant, should be looked at as two separate problems, although they are interwound.

-In order to make it easier to follow and configure, I will first focus on the recording part, and then on the mix-minus part.
+In order to make it easier to follow and configure, I will first focus on the recording part and then move on to the mix-minus part.

 Configuring remote multi-track recording